 Surrounding the lighthouse is a spectacular rugged coast with deep inlets and a boiling ocean.

 The rugged Bonavista coastline continues all the way to Dungeon Provincial Park.
 It is a small coastal park but has stunning views and a fantastic feature on its cliffside.
-Years of waves eroded the cliffs creating a large cavern.
+Years of pounding by the waves eroded the cliffs, creating a large cavern.
 Eventually the roof of the cavern caved in leaving a huge dungeon like hole with two arches.
 It is still connected to the mainland and you can walk above the arches on the connecting bridge.
 Apparently one day this bridge will also collapse leaving sea stacks behind.

 The park is free, and is not far off the road between Bonavista and Elliston.